Creating A Chroma Or Alpha Key Theme

-For an alpha key you'll want to use an initial background of black and for chorma key the most common is green, but other colors such as black or blue can be used for the background.
+For an Alpha Key you'll want to use an initial background of black and for Chroma Key the most common is green, but other colors such as black or blue can be used for the background.

 - Select the type of theme you wish to create, for example Song, Scripture or Presentation.

-- In the inspector window click on the Slide tab and uncheck any elements you don't want displayed, for example copyright.
+- In the Inspector window, click on the Slides tab and uncheck any elements you don't want displayed, for example, Copyright.

 - Resize the text box in the editor window to the location and size you wish to use.